mmottl/pomap/README.txt

 >>

-  You only have to specify the type of elements of the partially ordered structure and a comparison function that returns --Unknown-- if the elements are not comparable, --Lower-- if the first element is lower than the second, --Equal-- when they are equal and --Greater-- if the first element is greater than the second one.
-You can find example implementations of such modules in directory --examples/hasse/po_examples.ml--.
+  You only have to specify the type of elements of the partially ordered structure and a comparison function that returns "Unknown" if the elements are not comparable, "Lower" if the first element is lower than the second, "Equal" when they are equal and "Greater" if the first element is greater than the second one.
+You can find example implementations of such modules in directory "examples/hasse/po_examples.ml".

 4.2  Creating and using partially ordered maps
 ==============================================

-  Given the specification --MyPO-- of a partial order relation, we can now create a map of partially ordered elements like this:
+  Given the specification "MyPO" of a partial order relation, we can now create a map of partially ordered elements like this:

-<<
-    module MyPOMap = Pomap_impl.Make (MyPO)
+<<  module MyPOMap = Pomap_impl.Make (MyPO)
 >>

-  The interface specification --POMAP-- in file --lib/pomap_intf.mli-- documents in detail all the functions that can be applied to partially ordered maps and objects they maintain.
-The important aspect is that information is stored in nodes: you can access the key on which the partial order relation is defined, the associated data element, the set of indices of successors and the set of indices of predecessors.
+  The interface specification "POMAP" in file "lib/pomap_intf.mli" documents in detail all the functions that can be applied to partially ordered maps and objects they maintain.
+The important aspect is that information is stored in
+nodes: you can access the key on which the partial order relation is defined, the associated data element, the set of indices of successors and the set of indices of predecessors.
 Fresh indices are generated automatically for new nodes.
   Together with accessors to the indices of the bottommost and topmost nodes in the partially ordered map, this allows for easy navigation in the associated Hasse-diagram.

 4.3  Rendering Hasse-diagrams using the dot-utility
 ===================================================